Time Quintet: Setting

 The exact time period is indeterminate, but the novels seem to take place in the 1960s and 1970s.
 Since the series was written over the course of decades, it is not possible to establish an exact year in which each story takes place; historical events mentioned in the books (such as the dates of the Apollo space program and the name of the President of the United States) do not always correspond to the "real world".
 In recognition of this, and of the cosmic nature of the series, the inside front cover of Many Waters states that the series is set in Kairos, a way of looking at time as "real time, pure numbers with no measurement", reflecting her belief that "God's time and our time are not the same".

 Each of the books contains instances of "tessering" (folding spacetime), carrying the protagonists to metaphysical battlegrounds in the cosmic struggle between good and evil.
 The eponymous "wrinkle in time" is a short hop to the immediate past engineered by the Mrs. Ws to allow Meg, Calvin and Charles Wallace to accomplish their mission and return before they are missed at home.

 The world of L'Engle's characters is filled with fictional place names, often taken from mythological figures with a symbolic relationship to the locale.
-For example, the planet Ixchel in A Wrinkle in Time, where Meg is cared for by a motherly sightless creature with tentacles, is named for the Mayan moon goddess Ixchel.
+For example, the planet Ixchel in A Wrinkle in Time, where Meg is cared for by a motherly sightless creature with tentacles, is named for the Mayan goddess Ixchel.
 Other, more mundane locations are often fictionalized versions of places L'Engle has lived or visited in the real world, such as L'Engle's Connecticut home, which that of the Murry family resembles.